Code releases

 # Update guides

-Should there be any breaking or important changes that affect your editor integration and require special attention, these will also be published in the CKEditor 5 documentation in the Updating CKEditor 5 section.
-These guides provide a more technical, code-oriented information directed at integrators, administrators and developers and offer solutions and necessary steps to take while updating.
+If any breaking or important changes would affect your editor integration and require special attention, these will also be published in the CKEditor 5 documentation in the Updating CKEditor 5 section.
+These guides provide more technical, code-oriented information directed at integrators, administrators, and developers and offer solutions and necessary steps to take while updating.

 Administrators and developers should always refer to update guides after each release and make sure to implement all the introduced changes properly to ensure stable and uninterrupted operation.
 Newly added guides are marked with a NEW icon for easy spotting.